Mews

 A mews is a row or courtyard of stables and carriage houses with living quarters above them, built behind large city houses before motor vehicles replaced horses in the early twentieth century.
-Mews are usually located in desirable residential areas, having been built to cater for the horses, coachmen and stable-servants of prosperous residents.
+Mews are usually located in residential areas, having been built to cater for the horses, coachmen and stable-servants of prosperous residents.

 The word mews comes from the Royal Mews in London, England, a set of royal stables built 500 years ago on a former royal hawk mews.
 The term is now commonly used in English-speaking countries for city housing of a similar design.

 After the Second World War, mews were replaced by alleys and the carriage houses by garages for automobiles.

 Hawk mews

 Mews derives from the French muer, 'to moult', reflecting its original function to confine a hawk to a mews while it moulted.
 William Shakespeare deploys to mew up to mean confine, coop up, or shut up in The Taming of the Shrew: "What, will you mew her up, Signor Baptista?" and also Richard III: "This day should Clarence closely be mewed up".

 The term mews is still used today in falconry circles in English-speaking countries to refer to the housing of the birds of prey used in falconry.

 From 1377 onwards, the king's falconry birds were kept in the King's Mews at Charing Cross.